 - Forth, get your TIMS.

 Note!
-TIMS card and permit are valid only for a single entry to the park every time you exit you’ll have to get a new TIMS card and a new permit to enter the park again.
+TIMS card and permits are valid only for a single entry to the park every time you exit you’ll have to get a new TIMS card and a new permit to enter the park again.

-To get Annapurna Sanctuary permit;
+To get the Annapurna Sanctuary permit;

 - First, after getting your TIMS card go to the next door room and get the form